 Blockshow Europe is a regular event where the Blockchain community gathers to share, display and compete.
 More than 80 speakers, 3000 attendees, 200 journalists and the grand prize 50,000 euros for the competition of the Blockshow Oscar make Blockshow the place to be for Blockchain experts, influencers and enthusiasts alike.

-During the most recent Blockshow event that took place in Berlin between the 28th and 29th of May, the Decentral Magazine team was very much present and throughout the next series of articles we shall focus on some of the most innovative and exciting start-ups that participated in this event, starting with NeoPlace through an exclusive interview with its CEO Mr. Amine Chabbi.
+During the most recent Blockshow event that took place in Berlin between the 28th and 29th of May, the Decentral Magazine team was very much present and throughout the next series of articles we shall focus on some of the most innovative and exciting start-ups that participated in this event, starting with NeoPlace through an exclusive interview with its CEO.

-CEO of NeoPlace Amine Chabbi ( right) along with the co-founder of Decentral Magazine Jaafar Saied ( Left).
+CEO of NeoPlace ( right) along with the co-founder of Decentral Magazine Jaafar Saied ( Left).

 Who is NeoPlace?

-NeoPlace’s senior management team consists of the CEO Mr. Amine Chabbi, Co-founders Roland & Robert Srong who are CPO and CTO respectively.
-Mr. Amine comes from a background in private equity, product strategy, and Entrepreneurship.
-His interest in high-integrity data systems drew him to blockchain technology and later to the Srong brothers through networking.
-The Srongs are both Software Engineers & full stack developers with Robert focused on developing IT systems with 7 years of experience in finance and insurance; while Roland being more Big data-oriented with an ability to design and build IT architecture with his 5 years in investment banking.
+NeoPlace’s.
+The CEO comes from a background in private equity, product strategy, and Entrepreneurship.
+His interest in high-integrity data systems drew him to blockchain technology and later to the brothers through networking.
+The founders are both Software Engineers & full-stack developers focused on developing IT systems with 7 years of experience in finance and insurance; one is being more Big data-oriented with an ability to design and build IT architecture with his 5 years in investment banking.
 They are both Ethereum developers with software scalability skills and are able to design and build complex data structures.

 What is NeoPlace?